utsa-asc/college-dls/components/03-sections/07-quickfacts/quickfacts.readme.md

 The quickfacts component is designed to communicate a quick listing of facts to the audience, usually in the form of recognition, accolades or a statistic about the corresponding subject on the page.

+An example of this section level component in action, please see the [Department Home Page](https://utsa-asc.github.io/college-dls/components/detail/department-home-page.html)

 # Guidance

 ## When to use the quickfacts component